 There will be 120 athletes competing in the golf competition at Paris 2024, with fields of 60 players each in the men’s and women’s events.
 Golf’s quota places for Paris 2024 are decided according to the Olympic Golf Ranking (OGR) as of June 17 for the men and June 24 for women.

-The International Golf Federation (IGF) uses the Official World Golf Rankings (OWGR) to create the Olympic Golf Rankings (OGR) as a method of determining eligibility.
+The International Golf Federation (IGF) uses the Official World Golf Ranking (OWGR) to create the Olympic Golf Rankings (OGR) as a method of determining eligibility.
 The top 15 world-ranked players will be eligible for the Olympics, with a limit of four players from a given country.
 Following that, players will be eligible based on the world rankings, with a maximum of up to two eligible players from each country that does not already have two or more players among the top 15.
 This happens until the number of 59 athletes is reached, including continental places.
+(One spot is also reserved for the host country.)

 Each of the five continents of the Olympic Movement will be guaranteed at least one athlete in each of the women’s and men’s events, respectively.
 If they have not automatically qualified in accordance with the above, the continental places will be allocated to the highest-ranked athlete(s) on the OGR from the continent(s) without representation.